-If you still don’t know what a data eSIM is, it’s a chip that is already embedded into the latest generation of smartphones.
+If you still don’t know what is an eSIM card, it’s a chip that is already embedded into the latest generation of smartphones.
 Indeed, it works just like a SIM card and it’s the most recent evolution of the plastic chips that we use in our smartphones to make calls, send messages and browse on the cellphone.

-The difference is that these eSIMs only provide data for browsing, at a much lower price than the international roaming service that travelers used to get these services anywhere else in the world.
+The difference is that these eSIMs provide data for browsing at a much lower price than the international roaming service that travelers use to get these services anywhere else in the world.

 But, if you want additional information about the Holafly data eSIM for Spain, visit this link.

 Now that you will be living in Spain for a long period, you can subscribe to a postpaid plan or buy a SIM card to top it up every time you need to make calls, send SMS, and consume cellular data.

 Undoubtedly, it’s the second-best alternative used by digital nomads in Spain, through the main internet and cellular phone providers in the country, such as MásMóvil, Movistar, Orange, and Vodafone, among others.